 How to practise safety in the gym

 Most of us go to the gym to get fitter and make our bodies stronger and more efficient.
 So, when we find ourselves getting injured during our quest for fitness, it can be more than a little bit irritating.
 By following a few tips, however, we can look after our safety in the gym and learn how to prevent injuries during a workout.
+Some people like to boost use supplements to boost workout performance with muscle builders.
+Supplements can be dangerous to health so its important to research first.

 How to prevent injuries during a workout